How to Dissolve an LLC in Indiana – LLC Cancellation 2025

 Cost of Dissolving LLC

-LLC cost in Indiana includes the formation as well as dissolution fees.
+LLC costs in Indiana include the formation as well as dissolution fees.
 To dissolve an LLC in Indiana, LLCs have to file an Article of Dissolution.
 The filing fee is $30.
-The details are mentioned on the second page of the article dissolution filing form.
+The details are mentioned in the articles of dissolution filing form.
 Following are the ways to pay for the dissolution,

 • You can select a payment pick-up option.

-• There is an option of direct account transfer through your prepaid accounts.
+• There is an option for direct account transfer through your prepaid accounts.

 After Dissolving Your LLC